dr4go/magisk-files/README.md

 > If you are looking for official Magisk source, you are in the wrong place, please [go to this page and download Official Magisk](https://github.com/topjohnwu/Magisk)

-Yet another crazy custom Magisk by HuskyDG, is always synchronized with official Magisk, including back MagiskHide and some custom features.
+A custom Magisk by dr4go (with different pkg name), which is always synchronized with HuskyDG's Magisk.

 ## Download